stefanylaforest/nextjs-ts-starter/README.md

 Icons are from [Hero Icons](https://heroicons.com)

+I am using Airbnb's [babel-plugin-inline-react-svg](https://github.com/airbnb/babel-plugin-inline-react-svg) to turn the icons into React Components.

 ## Theme

 All variables are globally imported therefore you do not need to import them at the top of every scss file.